AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 ### Renaming and Type Checking a Module

-The function `tcRnModule` controls the complete static analysis of a Haskell module.
-It sets up the combined renamer and type checker monad, resolves all import statements, initiates the actual renaming and type checking process, and finally, wraps off by processing the export list.
+The functions `tcRnModule` and `tcRnModuleTcRnM` control the complete static analysis of a Haskell module.
+They set up the combined renamer and type checker monad, resolve all import statements, take care of hi-boot files, initiate the actual renaming and type checking process, and finally, wrap off by processing the export list.

 The actual type checking and renaming process is initiated via `TcRnDriver.tcRnSrcDecls`, which uses a helper called `tc_rn_src_decls` to implement the iterative renaming and type checking process required by [ Template Haskell](http://darcs.haskell.org/ghc/docs/comm/exts/th.html) (TODO Point at new commentary equivalent).
-However, before it invokes `tc_rn_src_decls`, it takes care of hi-boot files; afterwards, it simplifies type constraints and zonking (see below regarding the later).
+After it invokes `tc_rn_src_decls`, it simplifies type constraints and zonking (see below regarding the later).

 The function `tc_rn_src_decls` partitions static analysis of a whole module into multiple rounds, where the initial round is followed by an additional one for each toplevel splice.
 It collects all declarations up to the next splice into an `HsDecl.HsGroup` to rename and type check that declaration group by calling `TcRnDriver.tcRnGroup`.
 Afterwards, it executes the splice (if there are any left) and proceeds to the next group, which includes the declarations produced by the splice.